unfoldingWord-dev/concourse-tasks/README.md

 As a convenience we have added a restart script to our concourse installation.
 Running `restart_concourse_d43.sh` will shut down concourse, prune the docker containers, and start it up again.

+### Upgrading

+In order to upgrade you must log into the server and update `docker-compose.yml` to use the desired version of concourse.
+You should also update the custom worker image `eugenmayer/concourse-worker-solid` to match the version of concourse installed.
+This custom image makes the workers a bit more stable.

 ## Worker Maintenance

 Workers will stall periodically (hopefully this will be [fixed](https://github.com/concourse/concourse/issues/1457) soon).